raspberrypilearning/blender-rocket/en/step_3.md

 ![Drag out the fin](images/blender-rocket-fin-1-2.png)

-+ Create 4 fins.
++ Create four fins.

 ![Create another fin](images/blender-rocket-fin-2-1.png)
 ![Create another fin](images/blender-rocket-fin-3-1.png)

-Now you have the base of your rocket.
+Now you have the base of your rocket!